kweeuhree/stock-aggregator/readme.md

 ### 🎯 Project Goal

 The main goal of this project is to implement **Go-native concurrency patterns** and apply them in a real-world scenario of fetching and processing stock data.

-The program fetches data from multiple APIs concurrently, processes it, and aggregates the data for providing insights.
+Testing goal is to keep testing coverage above 80%.

 ---